 Learning-by-Moving: Can Reconfiguring Spatial Proximity Between Organizational Members Promote Individual-level Exploration?

 This research proposes that individual-level exploration can be promoted by reconfiguring the spatial proximity between organizational members’ workspaces.
 To test this idea, I exploit a natural experiment in an e-commerce company where the spatial distances between organizational members’ workspaces were reconfigured.
-Consistent with the theory I develop on learning, the results suggest that increasing the spatial proximity between workspaces of individuals who were previously physically separated leads to more individual-level exploration.
-This relationship is driven by individuals who had high prior organizational experience and those who did not have cohort ties with previously separated peers.
-Finally, the workspace reconfiguration leads to higher financial performance.
+Consistent with the theory I develop on learning, results suggest that individuals whose workspaces were moved closer to those of previously separated peers engaged in more individual-level exploration.
+This pattern was stronger for individuals who had high prior organizational experience and those who did not have ties with previously separated peers.
+Finally, I found that the relocated individuals also achieved higher financial performance.
 Overall, this study highlights the importance of an under-examined organization design element—spatial design—and its implications for organizational learning, individual-level exploration, and firm performance.

 Keywords: Organization design; organizational learning; organizational spatial design; spatial proximity; seating arrangements; individual-level exploration; microfoundations of strategy; natural experiment